theobald-software/helpcenter.theobald-software.github.io/projects/board-connector/docs/documentation/access-restrictions/install-x.509-certificate.md

 ---
 title: Install an X.509 Certificate
-description: Installing an X.509 Certificate
+description: How to install an X.509 Certificate for Transport Layer Security (TLS)
 ---